Updated: Oct 15

-Grab your shoes and get ready to go outside.
-Normally during the middle of December in Wisconsin I wouldn’t be telling you to kick off your shoes and go walk around your yard but on a day like today in Wisconsin, I can tell you that is exactly what I did!
+Grab your shoes, and get ready to go outside.
+Normally during the middle of December in Wisconsin, I wouldn’t tell you to kick off your shoes and walk around your yard, but on a day like today in Wisconsin, I can tell you that is exactly what I did!

-There are several benefits to getting out in nature and activity in whole.
+There are several benefits to getting out in nature and activity as a whole.
 Today we will focus on nature.
-First let’s look at some of the potential health benefits:
+First, let’s look at some of the potential health benefits:

 Reducing blood pressure